 - Both fixed or retractable awnings are acceptable.
-Retractable awnings are a preferred means of dealing with sunlight issues at the storefront. - Awnings constructed of metal should be flat panels and have an angled, straight shape similar to canvas awnings. - Fabricate awnings and canopies out of durable materials like metal, glass, canvas, wood or solution-dyed acrylic fabric.
+Retractable awnings are a preferred means of dealing with sunlight issues at the storefront. - Awnings constructed of metal should be flat panels and have an angled, straight shape similar to canvas awnings. - Fabricate awnings and canopies out of durable materials like metal, glass, canvas, wood or solutiondyed acrylic fabric.
 Avoid vinyl or plastic. - Flat canopies should be designed to ensure proper drainage and shedding of rain and snow.

 - Awnings are not allowed above street level. - Solid or enclosed structures with soffits applied to the building face are not allowed.
-This includes solid structures constructed at the transom window area of storefronts. - Dome, quarter round and similar shaped vinyl or plastic awnings are not allowed. - Standing seam, corrugated or other roofing products, especially residential roofing type materials, are not appropriate. - Internally illuminated or back-lit, awnings are not allowed.
+This includes solid structures constructed at the transom window area. - Dome, quarter round and similar shaped vinyl or plastic awnings are not allowed. - Standing seam, corrugated or other roofing products, especially residential roofing type materials, are not appropriate. - Internally illuminated or back-lit awnings, especially 'flex face' type products specifically made to be illuminated, are not allowed.
+These products are too bright and overpowering in a pedestrian-oriented retail area they obscure merchandise and retail windows, and detract from the other elements of the storefront.

 - Awnings and canopies can offer weather protection and help define an entrance or storefront. - Awnings and canopies can provide an opportunity for signage.
+See Awning Signs section.